-6) Connect the Z-bend in the 450mm throttle pushrod to the outer hole of the carburetor arm.
+6) Connect the Z-bend in the 450mm throttle

+pushrod to the outer hole of the carburetor arm.
 7) Slide the throttle pushrod wire into the tube.
 Position the engine between the mounts.
-Use four M4x30mm machine screws to secure the engine to the mount as shown.
+Use four M3x25mm machine screws to secure the

 8) Reinstall the servo horn by sliding the connector over the pushrod wire.
-Center the throttle stick and trim and install the servo horn perpendicular to the s ervo center line.
+Center the throttle stick and trim and install the servo horn perpendicular to the servo center line.